valdemarjuniorr/festival-ranking/README.md

 ## Description

 This repository contains a project with a crawler to get Joinville Dancing Festival and save it in the database.
-This project was necessary, because there aren't better way to filter those information about classification and ranking.
+This project was necessary because there is no better way to filter that information about classification and ranking.
 In this project you are able to search by:
 - Group name
 - Genre
 - Subgenre
 - and Category

-As show below:
+As shows below:

 ![filters.png](docs/filters.png)

 ## Features